General Guidelines for Low-Income or Uninsured Texans Seeking Cancer Care

 Although procedures may vary between counties, here are some guidelines that may assist you in locating cancer care.

 To Find a Primary Care Clinic

 To find out if there is a Primary Care clinic in your area where you might be able to receive cancer screening, please go to the following Web site of the Health Resources and Services Administration of the U.S. Department of Health and Human Services and select Texas, then your city, and click on Find Health Centers:

-If you are a woman and you want to get checked for cervical cancer or breast cancer, you may be able to get help through a special program called the Breast and Cervical Cancer Services (BCCS) at the Texas Department of State Health Services.
+Women who want to get checked for cervical cancer or breast cancer may be able to get help through a special program called Breast and Cervical Cancer Services (BCCS).
+The Breast and Cervical Cancer Services program services include: